Protective Intelligence: Mobile Applications are the New Norm

 - A mobile application enables the officer to rapidly identify persons or vehicles that pose a proximity risk.

 I’m a big believer in understanding how we got here.
-Due to protective intelligence failures, our efforts to identify surveillance was born out of necessity.
-In the early days of surveillance detection, our mission was pretty straight forward.
+Due to protective intelligence failures, our efforts to identify surveillance were born out of necessity.
+In the early days of surveillance detection, our mission was pretty straightforward.
 Hunt for surveillance.
 Watch for the watchers.
 Look for people planning inappropriate contact with a high-profile person or planning an attack.
 In principle, it sounds simple, but in reality, tough to do.

 That is no longer the case.
 We have crossed a new frontier into threat detection with mobile applications.
 In fact, mobile apps are the new norm.

 On a practical level, why is a mobile ability so important?
-Information is the lifeblood of any protective mission and threats are mobile.
-POIs move with the protected person and fixated persons stalk their prey.
-POI’s lurk, travel, drive by houses, visit offices and show up in unexpected places.
+Information is the lifeblood of any protective mission, and threats are mobile.
+POIs move with the protected person, and fixated persons stalk their prey.
+POIs lurk, travel, drive by houses, visit offices, and show up in unexpected places.
 Time and time again, I’ve seen all of these unhealthy actions take place.
-For the officer on the street, real time facts and data matter.
-Pictures, video, names, license plates, vehicle descriptions and past incidents are required to do the job right.
+For the officer on the street, real-time facts and data matter.
+Pictures, videos, names, license plates, vehicle descriptions, and past incidents are required to do the job right.

 A mobile app enables the officer to rapidly identify persons or vehicles that pose a proximity risk.